dhiwinsamrich/Python-Standard-Library/README.md

 The Logging module is crucial for monitoring application behavior, diagnosing issues, and maintaining records of events in a systematic manner.

+### 12. Regular Expressions
+- **Description:** Working with Regular Expressions
+- **Function:** This project demonstrates how to use Python's `re` module for searching, matching, and manipulating strings using regular expressions.

+**Key Features:**
+- Pattern matching
+- Substring search and replace
+- Validating string formats

+Regular Expressions are powerful tools for text processing, allowing complex pattern matching and string manipulation tasks.

+### 13. Split String
+- **Description:** Split Strings with Custom Delimiters
+- **Function:** This project shows how to split strings into lists using custom delimiters.

+**Key Features:**
+- Split strings based on single or multiple delimiters
+- Handle edge cases and empty strings
+- Rejoin split strings

+Splitting strings is a common task in data processing and manipulation, making this project useful for handling various text formats.

 ---